JuliaDiff/BlueStyle/julia/style-guide.md

 ### Atom Settings

 Atom defaults preferred line length to 80 characters.
 We want that at 92 for julia.
 To change it:

-1. Go to Atom -> Preferences -> Packages.
+1. Go to `Atom -> Preferences -> Packages`.
 2. Search for the "language-julia" package and open the settings for it.
 3. Find preferred line length (under "Julia Grammar") and change it to 92.